 Beta hydroxy acid (BHA) – They penetrate the pores to unclog them and are more suitable for those with oily and combination skin types.
 Salicylic acid is the commonly used BHA, and dermatologists use this to treat acne.

-Dermatologists suggest not using AHAs, BHAs, and Retinol as they will be too harsh on the facial skin.
+Dermatologists suggest not using AHAs, BHAs, and Retinol as they will be too harsh and cause dry skin on face.
+You can also ask your dermatologist about dead skin remover cream that helps promote healthy skin texture by removing dry skin layers on the skin.

 Summary